Free image optimization tools make the job of preparing your images for publishing a quick and easy task.

 Ebook screen sizes

-If you use images in an ebook, the same applies.
+If you use images within an ebook, the same applies.
 For example, a Kindle Paperwhite has a screen dimension of 600 x 800 pixels.

 So you need to make sure you don’t use images that are more than 600 pixels wide.